anthonycorletti/modal-ci-example/docs/index.md

 ## What's Hudson?

-Hudson is a framework for building services on Modal.
-Hudson is great for building data applications with messaging/ pub-sub workflows.
+Hudson is a framework for building web applications on Modal.
+Hudson is great for building APIs, data applications, MVC applications, and messaging/ pub-sub workflows.

 Hudson runs as a server-side application and provides a REST API for your application to communicate with.
 Hudson also provides a python client library that you can use to interact with the server.